 4. Work-Related Stress

 Work stress is one of the most dangerous types of chronic stress since it follows you everywhere.
-You've arrived home, but you can't unwind because you're either exhausted from the day or worried about what's to come.
+You've arrived home but can't unwind because you're either exhausted from the day or worried about what's to come.

 After identifying your stressors, make a list of your default reactions to those stressors.
 Next, establish healthy boundaries by setting a strict time limit for work emails and activities.